 Decode HTML Entities - HTML Entity Decoder

-Decode your HTML entities back to readable text instantly with our free HTML Entities Decoder tool.
-This online tool converts HTML entity codes like angle brackets, ampersands, and quotes back to their original characters.
-Perfect for developers, content creators, and anyone working with HTML.
-Simply paste your encoded text and get the decoded version in seconds!
+Decode HTML entities back to readable text instantly with our free HTML Entities Decoder.
+This tool converts entity codes — angle brackets, ampersands, quotes, and symbols — back into their original characters.
+Perfect for recovering readable content from encoded HTML, exports, or databases.
+Paste your encoded text and get the decoded version in seconds.

 How to Use HTML Entities Decoder